federicafioretti/railway-detection/README.md

 Railway detection
 =============
-The railway analysis is performed by this program with the following tasks:
+The railway analysis is performed by this program addressing the following tasks:
 * Detection of the turn markings and kilometer signs (Italian Railway) thanks to the **HAAR cascade classifiers** previously trained using OpenCV.
 * Rail lines detection and tracking using **HoughLines** together with an iterative